mrinmoyxb/Anzen-PasswordsVault/README.md

 # 🔐 Anzen

+Juggling secure passwords for all our online accounts is a constant battle.
+We need complex combinations of letters, numbers, and symbols to thwart hackers, but those very elements make them difficult to remember.
+We're stuck between creating passwords so secure they're like cryptic puzzles, or resorting to weak, easily guessed options.
+It's a frustrating tightrope walk between security and convenience.
+That's where Anzen comes in.

 An Android application built using **`Kotlin and Jetpack Compose`** that can store and generate passwords as well as check your passwords health.